 6 Farm/Agri-Business Terms The Start-Up Farmer Should KnowJuly 26, 2017

 If you’re a farmer, or aspiring to be one, there are many facets of agriculture to consider.
 Rainy seasons, cross-germination, plot preparation, and more; these pieces will all come together eventually, but we would like to smooth out the process for you.
-Before your seeds hit the soil, or you invest in livestock, we’ve listed some basics below.
-We hope that defining these terms will give you a jumpstart to your new farming enterprise.
+Before your seeds hit the soil, or you invest in livestock, here are some basic farm/agri-business terms to know.
+Hopefully, defining these terms will give you a jumpstart to your new farming enterprise.

 For permanent plantings, such as fruit trees, a crop is produced for several years.
 The time frame in which a typical permanent plant produces a crop is called its economic life.
 For example, if an apple tree has a typical lifespan of 25 to 30 years, and it takes three years to first bear fruit, then its economic life will be 22 to 27 years.
 The longer the economic lifespan, the more productive the yield overall.